NilPointer-Software/bdfd-wiki/src/bdscript/userExists.md

 # $userExists
-Returns whether the provided user actually exists.

-> 🧙‍♂️ 'true' means the user exists, 'false' means they don't.
+Checks if a user exists in Discord using it's ID.
+Returns "true", if it exists otherwise "false".

-## Usage
+## Syntax
 ```
-$userExists[userID]
+$userExists[User ID]
 ```

-### Breakdown
+### Parameters
-- `userID` - The ID of the hypothetical user.
+- `User ID` : The ID of the user to check.

 ## Example
 ```
 $nomention
 $userExists[$mentioned[1]]
 ```
 ![example](https://user-images.githubusercontent.com/69215413/125201977-82310600-e23f-11eb-9b0b-72d77006e0c6.jpeg)